twohoursonelife/junior/README.md

 node deploy-commands.js
 ```

-Use correct node version
-`nvm use (version)` *Always check the Dockerfile for the current version of Node this project is developed against.*

 Update packages
 `npm update`

 Better way to update packages (Will tell you about any new versions, including major)
 `npx npm-check-updates` provide `-u` for the program to update them itself

-Get current Junior version
-`git describe --tags --abbrev=0 > version.txt`